-Any staff who TUPE transfer into the School's staff will be required to undertake the statutory requirements with regard to safer recruitment checks.
+Any staff who transfer into the School's staff under the Transfer of Undertakings (Protecton of Employment) Regulations (TUPE) will be required to undertake the statutory requirements with regard to safer recruitment checks.

 If staff are transferred under TUPE (gap of three months or less and information complete) information will be passed to the new employer and a note made on the Single Central Register that details have been accepted under TUPE.